andrewluiqut/dockerize/README.md

 ```
 ![Layered Docker Image for armer](./images/ArmerDockerLayers.png)

 There are at least two ways to create a new container (an instance of executing image) and execute it.
+Note that executing docker compose in the folder that contains the docker compose yaml file.

 Using docker compose up
 ```